 Rosie van Dyl

-Current subscriptions are R120.00 per annum.
-Door fees R10.00.
+Current subscriptions are R150 per annum, R80 for country members.
+Door fees: R20 (includes tea and eats).
 Members receive a monthly newsletter.
 We hold regular demonstrations at each meeting, and try to have 6 workshops a year.
 We have a good library of very diverse books and magazines.